Rose Marie Bravo: Biography

-In her new job she initiated a radical reform of the British classic brand and improvements of the company structure.
+In her new job, she initiated a radical reform of the British classic brand and improvements of the company structure.
 Her strategy included signing top model Kate Moss and recruiting the young designer Christopher Bailey in 2001, who was working for Gucci at that time.
 The Burberry line of products was greatly increased and especially the newly added perfumes contributed to the company's raising profits.
 Under her tenure, Burberry launched fragrances, purses, children's wear and doggie macs.

 With Bravo as a CEO, Burberry managed to expand greatly on the US market.
 The company's sales doubled from US$470 million to US$1 billion.
 The same happened to the profits, e. g. in the six months before September 30, 2003 they increased to a total of US$115 million.

-In 2005, Burberry announced Bravo would step down for Angela Ahrendts (formerly Liz Claiborne).
-After a 6 months transitional period, Bravo retired as a CEO and became vice chairman of Burberry.
+In 2005, Burberry announced Bravo would step down for Angela Ahrendts, who had come from Liz Claiborne.
+Bravo retired as CEO but served as vice chairman of Burberry through the transition to new leadership, finally leaving the company in 2007.

+Bravo has served on the Boards of Directors of The Estée Lauder Companies Inc., and Williams-Sonoma, Inc. announced that Rose Marie Bravo was elected to its Board of Directors in 2011.